Edgar Road Elementary

 - For the safety of our students, it is our practice that students may ride a bicycle, scooter or skateboard to school.

-- Students need to WALK their bicycles, and scooters on school property due to traffic congestion at arrival and dismissal times.
+- Students need to WALK their bicycles, scooters and skateboards on school property due to traffic congestion at arrival and dismissal times.
 Please dismount at the school property and walk your bicycle to the bike rack in the morning.
 At dismissal, please walk your bicycle from the bike rack to the edge of the school property before riding home.
-Please help keep your children safe and follow all safety rules including wearing of helmet.
+The wearing of bicycle helmets is NECESSARY for safety reasons.

 Toys and Electronics